Guide

 How does Gmail incremental sync work with historyId?

-Can I list Gmail emails without setting up Google Cloud?
+Can I list Gmail emails without setting up the Gmail API?

 Yes.
 Nylas CLI handles OAuth2 and provider authentication internally.
-Run nylas email list --limit 50 --json to list your Gmail inbox without creating a Google Cloud project, configuring an OAuth consent screen, or managing access tokens.
+Run nylas email list --limit 50 --json to list your Gmail inbox without registering a Gmail API client in Google Cloud, configuring an OAuth consent screen, or managing access tokens.
 The CLI works the same way across six providers.

 Does the CLI handle Gmail API rate limits?